 The human visual system is an amazing network of anatomical structures.
 Even minor changes in the structure or function of a component of the eye can significantly affect visual acuity.
-Because we rely so heavily on our visual system to receive and process information, it is essential to keep the eyes functioning properly.
+Due to the fact that we place such heavy reliance on our visual system to receive and process information, it is essential to keep the eyes functioning properly.
 Visit your eye care provider regularly for a vision check-up to ensure any of these common eye conditions are diagnosed and treated properly.

-Dry eye is a highly common — and vexing — eye condition.
-Dry eye develops when your eye no longer produces an appropriate tear layer.
-Tears lubricate the surface of the eye, protect against infection, and ensure clear vision.
-Dry eye can be associated with age, environmental irritants, certain medications, and medical conditions such as diabetes, thyroid problems, and rheumatoid arthritis.
-An eye care provider may recommend medications, dietary changes, or surgery to rectify the problems associated with dry eye.
+Dry eye is a very common — and irritating — eye condition.
+Dry eye becomes a problem when your eye no longer produces an appropriate tear layer.
+Tears are essential because they lubricate the surface of the eye, protect against infection, and ensure clear vision.
+Dry eye can be a result of aging, environmental irritants, certain medications, and certain medical conditions such as thyroid problems, diabetes, or rheumatoid arthritis.
+An eye care provider may recommend dietary changes, medications, or surgery to rectify the problems associated with dry eye.

-If the cornea, the front part of the eyeball, is shaped incorrectly, light does not focus properly on the retina.
-This leads to blurred vision regardless of the distance you are from an object.
-Although most people have a slight amount of astigmatism, it becomes problematic when it causes visual distortions, blurred vision, headaches, or eye discomfort.
+If the cornea, the front part of the eyeball, is not shaped correctly, light does not focus properly on the retina.
+This will result in blurred vision, no matter how far you are from an object.
+Although many people have a slight amount of astigmatism, it only becomes a problem that needs correcting when it causes visual distortions, blurred vision, headaches, or eye discomfort.
 Fortunately, astigmatism is easily corrected by prescription glasses or contacts.

 Many people do not have perfect 20/20 vision.
 When their visual deficits cannot be improved with the best possible glasses, individuals are considered to have low vision.
 Low vision may be associated with severe medical conditions or trauma to the eye.
 An optometry exam can identify cases of non-correctable low vision and options for low vision care.